María Corina Machado: Foreign policy

 Regarding the Israel–Palestine conflict, Machado expressed her solidarity with Israel following the 7 October attacks.
 She thanked Israel for its support of Edmundo González as president-elect, and previously of Guaidó as acting president.
 Machado planned to reestablish diplomatic relations with Israel, which were cut by President Chávez in 2009 during the 2008–2009 Gaza war.
-On a 17 October 2025 post on X (formerly Twitter), she said she called the prime minister Benjamin Netanyahu to offer thanks "for his warm congratulations to the people of Venezuela on our 2025 Nobel Peace Prize" and express support for Israel.
+On a 17 October 2025 post on Twitter, she said she called the prime minister Benjamin Netanyahu to offer thanks "for his warm congratulations to the people of Venezuela on our 2025 Nobel Peace Prize" and express support for Israel.
 Israel's Prime Minister's Office said that Machado appreciated the ceasefire agreement that secured the release of Israeli hostages and supported Israel's efforts against Iran, which she called a threat to both countries.
 The Prime Minister's Office also said that Machado generally supported Israel's actions and decisions during the Gaza war and the related Gaza offensive.
 In another post on X, she wrote that Venezuelans knew that achieving peace "requires immense courage, strength, and moral clarity to stand against the totalitarian forces that oppose us".
 Although Machado avoided mentioning Israel and Gaza, Israel presented her post as an endorsement of its Gaza offensive due to her calling out "the Iranian regime" as "a key supporter of the Maduro regime", which she said also "backs terrorist organizations like Hamas, Hezbollah, and the Houthis".